 - Apply for any entitlement to funding for NHS care or nursing home fees

-This type of LPA allows you to choose people to act on your behalf and make decisions about your health and personal welfare, when you are unable to make decisions for yourself
+This type of LPOA allows you to choose people to act on your behalf and make decisions about your health and personal welfare when you are unable to make decisions for yourself

-Your attorneys may make decisions about your medical treatment, but the attorneys cannot make decisions about life-sustaining treatment unless you specifically state this in your Health and Welfare LPA.
-Decisions your attorneys can make on your behalf might include:
+Your attorneys may make decisions on your behalf about your medical treatment, but they cannot make decisions about life-sustaining treatment unless you specifically state this in your Health and Welfare LPOA.
+Decisions your attorneys can make on your behalf include:

 - Medical matters (for example, giving or refusing consent to medical examination and treatment)